mhdavie/Pokedex-Project/README.md

 # Pokedex Project

-This React Application is Pokemon Game.
+This React Application is a Pokemon Game.

 Pokémon!
 Gotta catch 'em all
 Yeah!